girishnair12345/Girish-Camera-Library-Project/README.txt

 //To start the front camera use this mCustomCamera.startCameraFront();

+Then now you can access the image using pictureTaken(Bitmap bitmap, File file) method, so just use

+imageview.setImageBitmap(bitmap);

 You can mail me at gnairgithub@gmail.com if you wish to want some improvement or need some functionality that needs to be added on
 Thank you
 :)